-This indicator assesses the extent to which countries have ratified international conventions aiming to protect migrants.
-Three conventions are considered:
+This indicator assesses the extent to which countries have ratified and reviewed their implementation on international agreements aiming to protect migrants.
+Signature and ratification on two38 ILO conventions is considered:

-- 1949 Convention Concerning Migration for Employment (No. 97) - 1975 Convention Concerning Migrations in Abusive Conditions and the Promotion of Equality of Opportunity and Treatment of Migrant Workers (No. 143) - 2000 Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children
+- 1949 Convention Concerning Migration for Employment (No. 97) - 1975 Convention Concerning Migrations in Abusive Conditions and the Promotion of Equality of Opportunity and Treatment of Migrant Workers (No. 143)